espressomd/espresso/doc/sphinx/appendix.rst

-The ELC method differs from the other MMM algorithms in that it is not an algorithm for the calculation of the electrostatic interaction, but rather represents a correction term which allows to use any method for threedimensionally periodic systems with spherical summation order for twodimensional periodicity.
+The ELC method differs from the other MMM algorithms in that it is not an algorithm for the calculation of the electrostatic interaction, but rather represents a correction term which allows to use any method for three-dimensionally periodic systems with spherical summation order for two-dimensional periodicity.
 The basic idea is to expand the two dimensional slab system of height h in the non-periodic z-coordinate to a system with periodicity in all three dimensions, with a period of :math:`\lambda_z>h`, which leaves an empty gap of height